 While the Composition API gives us an empowered approach to component composition and app architecture, it has also led to new developments by the core team that Vue developers who want to stay ahead of the curve should pay attention to.

 Pinia began as an experiment by Core Vue.js Team Member Eduardo San Martin Morote, reimagining what a Global Store for Vue could look like with the Composition API.
-It has since evolved into a package that builds upon the principles of Vuex, while forming the foundation for a more intuitive and lightweight solution that is just as powerful as Vuex.
+It has since evolved into a package that builds upon the principles of Vuex, while forming the foundation for a more intuitive and lightweight solution that is just as powerful as Vuex, but more developer friendly.

 It comes with: